OliveiraRASO/Auto_maintainance_list/README.md

 # first_repository
-first little progrma still in develpment.
+first little program still in develpment.

 feel free to use and comment.